-Avoid for Good Dental Health
+Foods to Avoid for Great Oral Health

 1 – Coffee.
 Coffee might be one of nature’s most pleasurable creations, but the acidity is doing your teeth no favors.
 Acidic foods and drinks are all terrible for your teeth.
 To reduce the impact, try to consume less acidic foods and brush more frequently.
 (This way you will reduce your coffee breath as well!)